 The Urban Ethnographic Field School (UEFS) offers students a unique opportunity to immerse themselves in community-engaged research and learning.
-Running in 2026 Summer Session Term 1 (May 11–June 18), this intensive program unfolds over six weeks and carries six academic credits.
+Running in Summer Session Term 1, this intensive program unfolds over six weeks and carries six academic credits.
 Students may register through either ANTH 480 or SOCI 480, making it accessible to those in Anthropology, Sociology, and related fields.

 Classes meet Monday through Thursday each week, with three-hour sessions from 9:30 AM to 12:30 PM.
 Depending on space and learning needs, sessions take place either on campus or at the UBC Learning Exchange in Vancouver’s Downtown Eastside (612 Main Street),.

 The Urban Ethnographic Field School gives you far more than classroom learning.
-You will develop practical ethnographic skills, engage meaningfully with local communities, and take part in research that has real-world impact.
+You will develop practical research skills, engage meaningfully with local communities, and take part in research that has real-world impact.
+This includes hands-on learning of ethnographic methods, encompassing techniques for participant observation, writing field notes, conducting in-depth interviews, as well as interpretative analysis through your work at the community organizations.
 Along the way, you’ll deepen your understanding of urban life, inequality, and social theory, gaining insights that stay with you well beyond the course.

 Alongside regular UBC tuition, the Field School includes a $300 supplemental fee.
 This contribution helps us honour the work of our community partners and supports events that bring community guest speakers as well as students together throughout the term.
 We are committed to making the Field School accessible.
 Students with financial need may apply for a need-based bursary to help offset this additional cost.